synsense/sinabs/docs/source/faqs/output_monitoring.md

 ## How to Read The Output from Hidden Layers.

-Basically, we can read all 9 layers output. `Samna configuration` object has a boolean attribute called `monitor_enable`.
+Basically, we can read all 9 layers output.
+The `CnnLayerConfig` of the `Samna Configuration` object has a boolean attribute called `monitor_enable`.
 If you want to read a specific layer's output, you must set the `monitor_enable` as `True` for that layer.